 Use this opportunity to develop your career, gain new skills, network with professionals, meet potential employers or even kick-start your own company!

 All our participants receive mentoring, 10 free meals and 24 hour access to the venue, and the top ranking teams can access support to develop their concept further.
 Register now for an unforgettable adventure!

-Scott is a statistician by background with 20 years experience in the health service.
-He is currently an Associate Director with NHS National Services Scotland (NSS), leading its Data Management & Strategic Development function, with responsibility for the majority (approx 100) of health related data sets within NHS Scotland.
-Scott is also the Head of Profession for Statistics and has a leadership responsibility in ensuring the UK Statistics Code of Practice is implemented and adhered to across NHS NSS.
+Scott is a statistician by background with 20 years experience in the health service and is currently an Associate Director with NHS National Services Scotland (NSS), leading its Data Management & Strategic Development function, with responsibility for the majority (approx 100) of health related data sets within NHS Scotland.
+He is also the Head of Profession for Statistics and has a leadership responsibility in ensuring the UK Statistics Code of Practice is implemented and adhered to across NHS NSS.

 Keith works on digital team with Shelter Scotland overseeing projects, developing and maintaining the social media channels and handling the electronic communication.

-Silvia is a recent Informatics graduate with experience in smart cities and big data.
-She is a winner of the Smart Campus Community Contest 2014 and co-author of a big data-related scientific paper published in the Journal for Natural Language Engineering.
-At UrbanTide she applies her passion for big data and UX design by working on both the front-end and the back-end of the USMART platform.
+Silvia is an Informatics graduate whose interests include big data, emerging technologies, and user experience.
+She is a winner of the Smart Campus Community Contest and co-author of a big data-related scientific paper published in the Journal for Natural Language Engineering.
+She is currently a full-stack software engineer, passionate about making software functional, secure, and usable.

 Amy is a designer at Everyone, a digital agency based in Glasgow.
-Amy is passionate about applying creative thinking to problem solving and producing innovative design experiences.
+She is passionate about applying creative thinking to problem solving and producing innovative design experiences.

 Martin is a technical architect who specialises in data modelling and the data aspects of architecture.
 He comes from a business analysis background with 15 years' experience of supporting IT projects in Government and commercial organisations.
 He has related interests in coding, GIS and enterprise architecture.